oracle/truffleruby/doc/user/options.md

 arguments in the same was it stops processing of Ruby arguments.

-TruffleRuby also supports the `JAVA_HOME`, `JAVACMD` and `JAVA_OPTS` environment variables when running on a JVM using the `truffleruby` launcher script.
+TruffleRuby also supports the `JAVA_HOME`, `JAVACMD` and `JAVA_OPTS` environment variables when running on a JVM, except for the GraalVM.

 For backwards compatibility, TruffleRuby temporarily also supports `JRUBY_OPTS`.